-For more information about bariatric surgery and St. Joseph's Program of Excellence, please see the following:
+For more information about weight loss surgery and St. Joseph's Program of Excellence for bariatric surgery, please see the following:

 Bariatric Surgery Support Group